 If your organization has old steel, like most do, I hope the information that follows will help you make better repairs until you can replace the old stuff.
 If you have any questions, please feel free to call me - I'll be glad to help however I can.

 One of the most misunderstood, or overlooked factors impacting target life is heat.
 Virtually all target steels in use today are "quenched and tempered", meaning that at the time they are rolled (at the mill) they are heat treated.
-The chemical content of the steel certainly plays a big roll in target life, but any heat applied after the mill heat treatment will adversely affect the life of your targets.
+The chemical content of the steel certainly plays a big role in target life, but any heat applied after the mill heat treatment will adversely affect the life of your targets.
 This stuff isn't mild steel, so you can't treat it as such.

 There are some manufacturing processes that affect hardened steel during fabrication.
 The first thing that comes to mind is the cutting process.
 The hardened steels cut nicely with an oxy-acetylene torch, but the heat that is put into them when the torch travels at 30-40 inches per minute is great.
 We cut all of our steel with a high definition plasma, laser, or water-jet.
 The heat affected zone is minimal, basically only at the extreme edge of the target.
 You'll never notice it under pistol fire, but it can be seen to an extent when you begin to hit the edges with high power rifle rounds.